Karthik362/Llamma2_RAG_Qdrant/README.md

 Upload bigBasketProducts.zip file by compressing the csv file as zip. ( This is for faster upload )

+Use Gpu T4 which is provided freely as runtime.

 Inference:

 Some references are attached at the end of the notebook